 These are words spoken by the eerily eyebrow-less character known as The Cowboy to Adam Kesher when the latter gets out of line.
 Yet this ambiguously powerful Hollywood puppet master, who lives at the top of Beechwood Canyon, might as well be talking to Diane.
 After this point in the film, Diane is the one who does indeed “do bad,” and we thus see him two more times: once when he steps into what appears to be Diane’s bedroom in the middle of the night to stir her from a deep slumber, calling out, “Hey pretty girl, time to wake up”; and again, almost subliminally, when he walks through the background of a particularly crucial flashback party scene.
 And by this point it’s inevitable: Diane will pay dearly for her misdeeds.

 The Cowboy, a spook crouched in the corner of her addled brain, is clearly some sort of harbinger of doom.
-Even though he’s meant to keep intact the very fabric of Hollywood (potentially outsider characters as Adam and Diane are squashed when they try to transgress), his presence creates ruptures, not only in Adam and Diane but also in the film itself.
+Even though he’s meant to keep intact the very fabric of Hollywood (potentially outsider characters like Adam and Diane are squashed when they try to transgress), his presence creates ruptures, not only in Adam and Diane but also in the film itself.
 In the ten minutes or so before this pretty girl wakes up from her dream (which has ever so gradually segued into nightmare), Lynch starts to show tears and rips in the solidity of the film, produced by terrifying, rumbling sound bridges, sudden camera staggers, and unexpected, abrupt shifts in focus.
 Something, perhaps the film itself, is screaming to be awakened, or let out of its cage.